 Shoes: Running shoes, boat shoes, or Tevas.

-Learning Materials: A computer (also good for downloading images) and/or a notepad will be good to take notes with.
+Learning Materials: A notepad will be good to take notes with.

 Travel: Fly into San Jose airport, where you can rent a car.
 Look for hotels in Watsonville, Santa Cruz, or Monterey.

 Accommodations: Are not included in the workshop fee.
 Please ask me if you have questions about where to stay.

 Transportation: Once on location, there will be very minimal driving.
 You will be responsible for getting to and from the Moss landing location.

 Physical Requirements: Very low.
 All of our shooting locations will be less than a mile from the car, but the terrain may be uneven.
 If you get sea sick, please take the appropriate measures to make it as comfortable for you as possible (I have never even had a single person take preventative measures, it is very calm).

 What’s included in the price: Park entrance fees, private boat charters, services of Sebastian Kennerknecht as photographic guide which includes knowing the area, having extensive natural history knowledge of the local fauna (especially the sea otters), helping you with any special needs, and helping you create more interesting and unique pictures of these mammals.